When you buy through links on our site, we may earn an affiliate commission.

 Eating prompts thirst, so a cat not drinking water might drink more water if he gets food more often.

 Make it super easy for your cat to get himself a drink by offering multiple agua stations throughout the house.
+These personalized bowls from Frisco are fun ($12.99, Chewy).
 A cat not drinking water might have trouble accessing the water in question.
 My cat Romeo loves drinking water out of my cups.
 Leaving a few strategically placed drinking glasses around might entice your cat to drink more water, too.

 A cat not drinking water might not like his water bowl’s location.
 Keep your cat’s water bowl away from his litter box.
 Would you want to drink near your toilet?